cybae0804/style-guide/naming.md

 ### Functions
 - Prefer names that start with a verb.
-Functions are natuarlly "doing" something, and what it's "doing" is the important part.
+Functions are natuarlly "doing" something, and what it's "doing" is the important part, followed by the subject.
 - Ex. `getValueFromData`, `createValue`, `deleteItem`

 ### Booleans